aces/Loris/docs/HelpStyleGuide.md

 ## Tone

 LORIS is used by scientific community members worldwide, which means it's possible that most users are non-native English speakers.
-Therefore, it is important that LORIS documentation (help text, setup guides, etc.) be written in a way that is concise, clear, and free of needlessly ambiguous or complicated words.
+Therefore, it is important that LORIS documentation (Help text, setup guides, etc.) be written in a way that is concise, clear, and free of needlessly ambiguous or complicated words.

 This means using more direct language and tone to get information across to the user in the least amount of time, with the least amount of friction.
 The quicker a user understands something, the happier they are.
 Easily understandable documentation also builds trust in the software, in addition to decreasing the amount of support questions we get.